santaclarauniversity/santaclarauniversity.github.io/src/docs/01-what's-new.md

 - **Sidebar**
   - Further improved sidebar display on mobile.
-  - Removed unused styles
+  - Removed unused styles.
   - Demos append "Sections" to the title of the section to improve usability, but the inclusion of this text is optional.
 - **Navigation**
-  - Cleaned up iconography and menu buttons on mobile
+  - Cleaned up iconography and menu buttons on mobile.
 - **Accessibility**
   - Added ARIA landmarks for navigation and semantic elements for content.
 - **Jumbotron**